When Would You Need a Student Loan Payoff Letter?

 Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 Some people may want or need to take out more than one loan at the same time.
-For the 54% of young adults who went to college and took on debts including student loans, a student loan payoff letter may come into play.
+For those who took out student loans for college, a student loan payoff letter may come into play.
 In this guide, we’ll run through what these letters are and some of the commonly navigated twists in understanding their use in managing loans.

 What Is a Student Loan Payoff Letter?